jlsuttles/push-vs-poll-talk/slides.md

 !SLIDE

-# Every pull hits the cache everytime, so no one is ever hitting the server.
+# Every pull request hits the cache every time, so no one is ever hitting the server.

 !SLIDE

-# The server effectively pushes to the cache to update it, which is inexpensive because the server is guaranteed to have one client.
+# The server effectively pushes to the cache to update it, which is inexpensive because the server is guaranteed to have only one client: the cache.

 !SLIDE